Facebook Twitter Instagram YouTube

 08 – Hitler’s pilot Hans Bauer, just released by the USSR, confirms that Hitler and Eva Braun both committed suicide.

-10 – Test transmissions for colour television begin in Britain.
+10 – The first colour television test transmissions begin in Britain from Alexandra Palace.

 12 – Florence Chadwick swims the English Channel in 13 hours 55 minutes.